gomorpheus/morpheus-docs/provisioning/code/repositories.rst

 **Option Lists**

 Option lists need to be edited and saved prior to use in order to load any initial data sets that have been configured on the Option List.

+**Forms**

+Input defaults that are ID-based will require manual correction after import.
+For example, if you have a Group Input which defaults to ``GroupName:A(ID:2)``, when imported it will still be based off an ID value of 2.
+It's highly likely that in the importing environment, a different Group will have an ID value of 2.
+A manual change to the correct ID value is required in the destination environment.
+Bear in mind that if you re-import a Form, you will also undo any manual changes you've made in the importing environment.
+Thus, if you update all defaults after importing, and then import once again, these manual default changes will be wiped out.

+Additionally, when Forms are using existing Inputs, those Inputs will be exported and imported for use in the destination environment.
+On import, |morpheus| will add the needed Inputs unless the destination environment already has an Input with the same CODE value.
+This could give the appearance of creating duplicate Inputs if the destination environment happens to have an Input with the same name but a different code value.
+Users may wish to rename Inputs in the event they end up with more than one having the same name.

 **Tasks**